VihaanAkshaay/VihaanAkshaay.github.io/_posts/2023-06-24-"Blinds and the Self".md

 thumbnail: landslide.png
 ---

 In hindsight, I wish I had not booked the aisle seat.

-Maybe because there is nothing but the to see
+Maybe there is nothing but the the cold reception to see?
+Well there is one's self.

 Hakodate - Calm (Warm, write about the lady I met at the park) and lonely Tokyo - Busy (Is that what makes it cold?
 Is it the people or the place?)
 Transition is similar to how I'm going from a trip to a year filled with repsponsibilities, dreams, passions and people.

  Days have been long, despite being short.
 The world screams out for more, but I don't feel the same.
-The sun sets on its own, we'll be okay.
 That's how we know.
 That's all we know.

-## Retrospect
+## Introspect

 ### Comfort

 Self.

-One's self is nothing but their past.
+Is one's self what decides what to do and say, given a circumstance?
+If so, is one's self is nothing but their past?
 Being one's self is comfort.
-Momentary comfort, just that.
+Momentary comfort, that is.

 Familiarity.
 Personal preferences I wish to find some comfort in the panic.

 ## Introspect

-I can't see the finish line.
-The fear finds a way.
+For every withered leaf that gets stepped on, there's another budding on the same branch.
+For every withered leaf I step on, I wonder, Is constantly wishing for my 'self' to be replaced with another without this thought might

+The sun sets on its own, we'll be okay.
+We're brought The end is not unveiled yet and what can't be perceived is mostly feared.
+Panic might find a way, it has, so far.
+I'm grateful to find comfort in the panic.

 ### Gratitude

+Having 'choice' is a blessing.
+Giving self, the power to choose, is a previledge.
+Acknowledging this insight is a present.

 ### Delusion

-Constantly clocking a million minutes on music is nothing but a constant attempt to
+Consistently clocking a million minutes on happy music every year doesn't make one a happy person.
+Turns out, one's self might not be a block that you push, rather a spring, that expects to be pulled harder every other time you let it go.

 ## Extrospect